cx-rules/sap-commerce-hybris-recipes/_posts/2020-05-10-installation.markdown

 The page with downloads for various operating systems appears.
 Click on the download for Windows:

 {% include screenshot.html img-name="Download.png" img-description="Visual Studio Code download" %}

+The installation file will be downloaded to your disk:

+{% include screenshot.html img-name="Downloaded.png" img-description="Visual Studio Code downloaedd" %}